Montego Bay Jamaica Travel Guide

 Discover community events for cultural immersion.

-These can be great hidden gems for cultural immersion and unique experiences.
+These can be great hidden gems for immersing in the culture and unique experiences.

 Connect with genuine Jamaican life beyond tourist routes.

-These interactions end in a richer, more authentic travel story.
+These interactions bring about a richer, more authentic travel story.

 Be respectful of local customs, traditions, and holy places.
 Dress modestly when visiting churches.

-Choose local businesses, tour guides, and artisans to directly contribute to the local economy.
+Choose local businesses, tour guides, and makers to directly help the local economy.

 Leave no trace.
 Protect marine life and natural habitats.
 Dispose of your garbage properly.